rage/programming-23/data/part-2/1-programming_terminology.md

 When the program has been fixed, remember to remove all debugging print statements and other code added for debugging purposes.

 This example was quite simple, and in such a short program one could probably figure out the bugs just by reading the code carefully.
-However, debugging print statements are usually a quick way to get a feeling for where the problem might lie.
-Print statements can be used to figure out which parts of the program seem to work correctly, so bug tracking efforts can be concentrated on the section of code where the problems most likely lie.
+However, using debugging print statements is often a quick way to get a feeling for where the problem might lie.
+Print statements can be used to figure out which parts of the program seem to work correctly, so bug tracking efforts can be concentrated on the sections of code where the problems most likely lie.

 Debugging print statements are only one tool for debugging programs.
 We will come back to this subject later on during this course.
-You should now get in the habit of using print statement debugging to look for mistakes in your code.
+You should now get into the habit of using debugging print statements to look for mistakes in your code.
 Programming professionals cannot get by without using them, so it is a very useful tool for beginners as well.

 <in-browser-programming-exercise name="Fix the syntax" tmcname="part02-01_fix_syntax" height="400px">